mitchelvanbever/remix-auth-supabase/README.md

 * Cloudflare works but it does require to supply fetch to the supabase-client as an option

 ## Introduction
-The way remix-auth (and it's templates) are designed was not a direct fit for what I had in mind for a seamless authentication strategy with supabase.
-After some back and forth between and playing around with [vitest](https://vitest.dev/) as my test suite ⚡ I've settled on the following auth-flow.
+The way remix-auth (and it's templates) are designed are not a direct fit for what I had in mind for a seamless authentication strategy with Supabase.
+After some back and forth between the community and playing around with various setups in [vitest](https://vitest.dev/) ⚡ we decided to create a strategy that supports the following:

-It Supports the following:
 * Multiple authentication strategies thanks to remix-auth and the verify method (more on this later)
 * User object, access_tokens and refresh_tokens are stored in a cookie
-* `checkSession` method to protect routes (like `authenticator.isAuthenticated`) and **handle refreshing of tokens** (if expired)
+* `checkSession` method to protect routes (like `authenticator.isAuthenticated`) and **handle refreshing of expired tokens**

 ## How to use